Our Team

 she/her

-National Initiatives Co-Lead
+Co-Lead, National Initiatives

 Margaret is a PhD student in nursing at the University of British Columbia researching on the social prescribing collaboration experience for older adults, healthcare staff, and community organizations in BC.
 As a registered nurse and the regional project leader at Fraser Health, Margaret leads the integration of social prescribing into the regional health system to support healthy aging.
 She enjoys collaborating with healthcare providers, community organizations, students, and researchers in British Columbia to foster healthy aging in the community.